Criminal cases against supporters of Yulia Tymoshenko: The case of ex-minister for economics Bohdan Danylyshyn

 On 5 August 2010 Bohdan Danylyshyn flew to Germany.

 On 12 August 2010 the General Procurator's Office of Ukraine started a criminal case against minister for economics in Tymoshenko government (2007–2010) Bohdan Danylyshyn convicted in abusing his power and exceeding his office authorities under Part 2 Article 364 of the Criminal Code of Ukraine.
 Danylyshyn was announced for international search.
 On 18 October 2010 Danylyshyn came from Germany to the «Ukrainian Embassy in the Czech Republic» where his lawyer allegedly had agreed about a «meeting for the sake of reconciliation» but after that meeting Danylyshyn was detained on 18 October 2010 by Czech Police (at Interpol request) when he was leaving the Ukrainian Embassy in Prague.

 Being imprisoned, Danylyshyn applied for a «political asylum» and was granted a political asylum in the Czech Republic on 12 January 2011.

-26 September 2013 all criminal cases against Danylyshyn were closed, and he was questioned as a witness.
-Danylyshyn said :
+On 26 September 2013, all criminal cases against Danylyshyn were closed, and he was questioned as a witness.
+Danylyshyn said: